Berberine

 Berberine is a chemical found in several plants including European barberry, goldenseal, goldthread, Oregon grape, phellodendron, and tree turmeric.

-Berberine is most commonly taken by mouth for diabetes, high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia), and high blood pressure.
-It is also applied to the skin to treat burns and canker sores, but there is no good scientific evidence to support these uses.
+Berberine is most commonly taken by mouth for diabetes, high levels of lipid balance or other fats (lipids) in the blood (hyperlipidemia), and high cardiovascular health.
+It is also applied to the skin to support burns and canker sores, but there is no good scientific evidence to support these uses.

 Classification